me-no-dev/ESPAsyncWebServer/docs/index.md

 - (feat) **Resumable download** support using HEAD and bytes range
 - (feat) `StreamConcat` example to show how to stream multiple files in one response
 - (feat) Removed ESPIDF Editor (this is not the role of a web server library to do that - get the source files from the original repos if required)
+- (perf) [AsyncTCPSock](https://github.com/mathieucarbou/AsyncTCPSock) support: AsyncTCP can be ignored and AsyncTCPSock used instead
 - (perf) `char*` overloads to avoid using `String`
 - (perf) `DEFAULT_MAX_WS_CLIENTS` to change the number of allows WebSocket clients and use `cleanupClients()` to help cleanup resources about dead clients
 - (perf) `setCloseClientOnQueueFull(bool)` which can be set on a client to either close the connection or discard messages but not close the connection when the queue is full